jakhax/ms-thursday-speaker-10-jan-2019/README.md

 ## Telegram bot to find celeb look alikes
 - @reivhax to document this part

-## F.A.Q we got asked about A.I and machine learning.
+## FAQs we got asked about AI and machine learning
 - **What resources do you recommend for learning about A.I?**
     - First of all we are literally noobs in A.I, other than the maths their is not much we know, so you may be better of learning it from a more experienced person, but here are some resources we have used.
         - [3blue 1brown neural networks series](https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi)